jollaman999/centos_kerrighed_kernel/Documentation/admin-guide/hw-vuln/multihit.rst

      * - Not affected
        - The processor is not vulnerable.
-     * - KVM: Mitigation: Disabled huge pages
+     * - KVM: Mitigation: Split huge pages
        - Software changes mitigate this issue.
      * - KVM: Vulnerable
        - The processor is vulnerable, but no mitigation enabled